scottwestover/scottwestover.dev/hugo-site/content/post/2026/03/building-a-suika-style-merge-game-with-phaser-4-part-4/index.md

 With the core mechanics complete, the next step is to make our game feel more responsive and delightful.
 In Part 5, we'll explore improving the performance of our game by implementing an object pool.

-TODO: fix the links below

-You can find the completed source code for this article here on GitHub: [Part 1 Source Code](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/tree/load_assets)
+You can find the completed source code for this article here on GitHub: [Part 4 Source Code](https://github.com/devshareacademy/phaser-4-suika-game/tree/4_score)

-If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/discussions), or leave a comment down below.
+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-4-suika-game/discussions), or leave a comment down below.